peterdsharpe/AeroSandbox/README.md

 * autograd
 * pyvista

+OpenGL is also required for visualization, though this should already be installed on nearly every computer.

 ### Current Features
 * User-friendly, concise, high-level, object-oriented structure for airplane geometry definition and analysis.
 * Very fast vortex-lattice method flow solver ("VLM1") fully compatible with arbitrary combinations of lifting surfaces.
+* Fully reverse-mode AD compatible vortex-lattice method flow solver ("VLM2")!
+With this, you can get the gradient of a design space with arbitrary dimensionality almost instantly.

 ### Purpose
 The primary purpose for this repository is to explore existing methods for aerodynamic analysis and develop new methods within a unified code base.